Call Us for a Market Appraisal

 ’best practice is to have mains powered alarms that are linked together’.

 Therefore we as stated already we recommend that landlords of a normal family home with related occupants should fit, as a minimum, a smoke alarm meeting British Standard 5446 Part 1, showing a British or European approval mark, such as a Kitemark.
-We advise using sealed alarms with a 10 year guarantee as these appear to be more cost effective in the long term.
+We advise using sealed long life smoke alarms as these appear to be more cost effective in the long term.

 However if you have a house with a number of unrelated occupants renting rooms this is moving toward or may meet the definition of a House in Multiple Occupancy (HMO), so you would be expected to have greater protection than supplied to a small house with a single family.
 In this case we recommend following local HMO guidelines to ensure you can be seen to follow best practice.
 This is likely to mean mains powered interlinked alarms, possibly linked to a central station.